GreenPeak Technologies

 GreenPeak Technologies was an Utrecht, Netherlands-based fabless company developing semiconductor products and software for the IEEE 802.15.4 and Zigbee wireless market segment.
 Zigbee technology is used for Smart Home data communications and to facilitate the Internet of Things, the term used to refer to devices designed to be operated and managed by internet-enabled controllers and management systems.

 Industry standards

-Wireless sensor applications prosper best within the sphere of industry standards.
-Standards offer OEMs the freedom to purchase from a larger pool of suppliers and most importantly, standards allow devices from different vendors to interoperate, a feature which is paramount in applications ranging from building automation to industrial automation.
+Wireless sensor applications are often based on industry standards, which define interoperability requirements and allow components from different vendors to function together in areas such as building and industrial automation.

 GreenPeak's development is based on open industry standards in addition to the IEEE 802.15.4 wireless network standard.
 GreenPeak is a member of the Global Semiconductor Alliance and supports the open global standards of the Zigbee Alliance.

 Products

-GreenPeak’s product offering contains communication controller chips for Zigbee Smart Home and IoT applications for IEEE 802.15.4.
+GreenPeak’s contained communication controller chips for Zigbee Smart Home and IoT applications for IEEE 802.15.4.

-The product portfolio features small size, ultra low-power communications chips, with integrated software, tools and reference designs for seamless integration into residential and consumer electronics applications.